meganemichel/nf-tower-docs/content/docs/compute-envs/azure-batch.md

 To create the necessary Azure Batch and Azure Storage accounts, we must first create a **Resource Group** in the region of your choice.

-When you open [this link](https://portal.azure.com/#create/Microsoft.ResourceGroup) you'll notice the "Create new Resource Group" dialog, as shown below.
+When you open [this link](https://portal.azure.com/#create/Microsoft.ResourceGroup) you'll notice the "Create new resource group" dialog, as shown below.

 {{% pretty_screenshot img="/uploads/2021/02/azure_new_resource_group.png" %}}